danielrammer/danielrammer.github.io/_aboutme.md

 It’s a me - Daniel.

-During the bachelor's degree programme, I started to develop the passion for creating games.
+About four and a half years ago, I started to develop the passion for creating games.
 Since back then my fascination is unbroken and I constantly work on game projects.
-During the master's degree programme, I worked in a research department in which I could gain expertise in game development and game design ... and satisfy my preference xD.
+During the master's degree programme, I worked in a research department in which I could gain expertise in game development and game design.
 Besides that, I have got experience in level design, sound design and more.
 The [projects]({{site.baseurl}}/projects/) on this website are an excerpt, which should provide an overview of my work.
 Simply [contact]({{site.baseurl}}/contact/) me if you have any questions.

 ## Education